 - Housing Delivery

 - Planning for infrastructure

 - Community engagement

 The new Housing and Planning Minister, Kevin Stewart MSP, announced on the 11th of July 2016 that, “the Scottish Government will reform planning to help deliver more homes and speed up the planning process”.

 How did Rural Housing Scotland respond to the Planning Review announcements?

 Rural Housing Scotland (RHS) today [14/7/16] welcomed the publication of the Scottish Government’s plans for reform of the planning system.
 The proposed reforms, published earlier this week, should cut into the time it takes to get new homes from the design stage to being ready for people to move in.

-Debbie Mackay, Director of Planning with property experts Savills and a member of the Board of Rural Housing Scotland, says:
+Debbie Mackay, Director of Planning with property experts Savills and a member of the Board of Rural Housing Scotland, said:

 “The Government has moved swiftly to consider, welcome and push forward the recommendations of the “Empowering Planning” review.
 This shows real commitment to meaningful reform of our planning system and is hugely welcome.
 The immediate actions and challenging timescales they commit themselves to, should give real pace to the reforms which are badly needed.
 Speed and urgency are welcome, however they must also be balanced with inclusion of changes which will create a step change in provision of housing for rural and island communities where the lack of housing can create a spiral of decline in some of our most fragile areas.”